 Enjoy it served around 12 ° C after one hour.
 Bastingage can be appreciated now and will continue to improve for at least another decade.

 Match it with: white, firm fish (bar, St Pierre), a shellfish salad with coriander, a filet of perch with mashed parsnip & sauce vierge & grapefruit segments.
 Can also accompany cheeses such as Valençay, Comté or goats.

 Terroir: Schist and Quartz

 Average age of vines: 30 years old

-Vinification: Grapes are hand-harvested with a meticulous sorting in the vineyard (multiple passes if necessary).
-Slow and direct pressing with a selection if juices.
-Natural and slow fermentation (native yeast).
-The wines are aged in Ageing barrels for one year on lees and then blended in vats for a further aging of 2 to 4 months.
-Malolactic fermentation is complete.
+Vinification: Grapes are hand-harvested with a meticulous sorting in the vineyard (multiple passes if necessary) // slow and direct pressing with a selection of juices // natural and slow fermentation (native yeast) // the wines are aged in ageing barrels for one year on lees and then blended in vats for a further ageing of 2 to 4 months // Malolactic fermentation is complete // Sulphites < 40mg/L.